Build an Extremely Powerful DIY Pipe Clamp: Simple Welding Project for a Strong Home Tool

 How to test clamping strength and prevent slip

-Common mistakes (and how to avoid them)
+Common mistakes and how to avoid them

-2) Skipping reinforcement where load is highest
+2) Skipping reinforcement where the load is highest

-3) Welding guide rails that are not straight
+3) Welding guide rails out of line

-5) Using smooth jaws on slippery materials
+5) Using smooth jaws on slippery material

 Safety notes for welding and testing

-• Let parts cool fully before handling.
+• Let welded parts cool before you touch or test them.

 FAQ